 No-Knead Nutella and Roasted Hazelnut Challah

-Wow, I can’t believe how many of you made the No Knead Sticky Pecan Caramel Cinnamon Rolls!
+Wow, I can’t believe how many of you made the No knead sticky cinnamon rolls No Knead Sticky Pecan Caramel Cinnamon Rolls!
 As promised, I’m not going to leave you hanging with extra dough in the refrigerator.
-Here’s your recipe for No-Knead Nutella and Roasted Hazelnut Challah from the book, Artisan Bread in Five Minutes a Day by Jeff Hertzberg and Zoe Francois.
+Here’s your recipe for No-Knead Nutella and Roasted Hazelnut Challah from the book, Artisan Bread Artisan Bread in Five Minutes a Day by Jeff Hertzberg and Zoe Francois.
 By the way, if you haven’t entered the contest to win a copy of their book, make sure you do!

 Ok, I love their basic Challah recipe, but thought I’d be a bit fancy and make a Nutella and Roasted Hazelnut version.
 Screw the diet – just for a day, ok?
 Hey, don’t look at me like that – I’ve been testing the book’s recipes all week long JUST FOR YOU and I took one 3 lbs for the team!